Best remote personal training apps and online coaching

 - Mistake

-- Picking a coach solely based on their Instagram following or price.
+- Picking a trainer based on their Instagram followers instead of their actual coaching credentials.

 - Why